 How do you explain shapes in Kindergarten?

-identifying the names of shapes
+- Chatting about the names of shapes

-recognizing sides and vertices in shapes
+- Recognizing sides and vertices in a shape

-touching the faces of 3D shapes
+- Touching the faces of 3D shapes

 RELATED: Looking for activities for 5-7-year-olds?
 I made this list of Kindergarten activities that you will love!
-We even have then written on BIG KID activity cards so you have ideas in a flash.
+We even have them written on BIG KID activity cards so you have ideas in a flash.

 This shape activity includes 2D and 3D shapes.